Vows (Dollhouse): Plot

 The episode starts with Echo getting an imprint.
 Paul Ballard is seemingly concerned at whether Echo can handle this, but Topher reassures Ballard everything will be fine.
 During the imprinting process, Topher experiences glitches with his computer and suspects it is Dr. Saunders who is messing with him and goes to sleep.
 Adelle and Boyd discuss the dangers of keeping Ballard on staff, but Adelle seems unfazed.
 Echo is then seen on an engagement and is getting married.

 Topher wakes up and finds that there are rats in the cupboard placed in there by Dr. Saunders.
 Topher calls Dr. Saunders, who accuses Topher of faulty imprinting and Topher quickly rebuffs this saying that his work is perfection and her "mental health" is her fault.
 Boyd then walks into the room to speak with Dr. Saunders, handing in a report about Victor and his plastic surgery to mend his scars.
 Dr. Saunders does speak up about how Victor was given the surgery and not her, but says she is fine with it.
-Boyd asks her out to dinner but Dr. Saunders declines, saying she is scared of open spaces and it is just how she was made.
+Boyd asks her out to dinner but she declines, saying she is scared of open spaces and it is just how she was made.
 Boyd rebuffs this saying it is an excuse and ultimately we are all a series of excuses.

 Echo returns to Paul after spending the night with her "husband".
 It turns out Ballard is using Echo as an undercover agent to finally put the people away that he missed during his time at the FBI.
 Echo is then brought in for a check-up and whilst under examination by Dr. Saunders, she recalls an engagement they had together.
 Echo calls Dr. Saunders Whiskey and they re-account the details that sent Echo to the position of number one doll.
-In Adelle's office, Senator Perin is investigating the Rossum Corporation for withholding medical advancements.
+Adelle watches while Senator Perrin declares on TV that he will investigate the Rossum Corporation for withholding medical advancements.
 Boyd immediately suspects Ballard, but Ballard disregards the accusations.
 Adelle then offers Ballard the position of Echo's handler given how much he cares for her, despite how unhealthy it seems.
 Meanwhile it seems Echo has been found out.
 There have been photos taken of her and Paul Ballard drawing suspicion towards her.